Pest Guide : What is a Flea?

 We know what it takes when it comes to flea control, prevention, and protection in Northern Virginia, Washington D.C., and Maryland from more than a decade of experience.

 Many products can help reduce flea problems, but not the source of the problem.
 Our trained professionals have the experience and expertise to allow them to form an effective treatment plan.
 Our professional team not only eradicates current problems but also provides preventative care.
 With our protection plan, these annoying and tiny household invaders will be eradicated both now and in the future with regular treatment visits.
-These visits are effective at treating and preventing ant infestations.
+These visits are effective at treating and preventing fleas infestations.

 For ultimate protection, our professionals will work with you to find a customized solution for your flea problem, today and tomorrow.